chrome-php/chrome/README.md

 When starting the factory will look for the environment variable ``"CHROME_PATH"`` to find the chrome executable.
 If the variable is not found then it will use ``"chrome"`` as the executable.

-You can use an arbitrary executable of your choice.
+You can use any executable of your choice.
 For instance ``"chromium-browser"``:

 ```php
     use HeadlessChromium\BrowserFactory;